Atelier User Guide

 - Homelab / solo dev — one profile is fine.
 Auto-assign fills everything with it.

-- Cost-conscious — put a small model (e.g. Claude Haiku, GPT-4o-mini) on Plan and Supervisor, keep the capable model on Build and Code Review.
+- Cost-conscious — put a small model (e.g. Claude Haiku, GPT-4o-mini) on Build and Supervisor, keep a capable model on Code Review.

-- Local-first Nova — point Nova at Ollama / LM Studio so operational chat doesn’t leave the network, while keeping a hosted model for Build.
+- Local-first Nova — point Nova at Ollama / LM Studio so operational chat doesn’t leave the network.

 Diagnosing “the LLM isn’t being used”